lok-i/MiniCheetahEnv/README.md

 ## To Do:

 - [ ] Check MPC implementation of pybullet, and the simulation bed configuration.
-- [ ] Import mini cheetah in the place of Laikago and do the requied system indentification.
+- [ ] Import Mini Cheetah in the place of Laikago, do the requied system indentification and test the MPC controller.
 - [ ] Clean and develop the simulation bed into a gym env with approproate functions and classes.
-- [ ] Build a independent Domain Randomizer class, and related functions to work hand in hand with the env.
+- [ ] Build a independent Domain Randomizer class, to work hand in hand with the env.
 - [ ] Integrate, test and verify env with Stable baselines debuging tools.
 - [ ] Make it a gym package.
 - [ ] Add functions for capturing image as the observation.